error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/Segment-BasedGroupVelocity.md

 Definition (Segment traversal velocity):

-In a segmented spacetime model, where wave propagation is governed by discrete spatial segments rather than continuous fields, the group velocity is not defined as the derivative of a dispersion relation ω(k), but rather as a direct function of the frequency relative to the rate of segment traversal:
+In a Segmented Spacetime model, where wave propagation is governed by discrete spatial segments rather than continuous fields, the group velocity is not defined as the derivative of a dispersion relation ω(k), but rather as a direct function of the frequency relative to the rate of segment traversal: